Askannz/optimus-manager/README.md

 Where `MODE` can be `intel`, `nvidia`, or `nvidia_once`.
 The last one is a special mode which makes your system use the Nvidia GPU at boot, but for one boot only.
 After that it reverts to `intel` mode.
 This can be useful to test your Nvidia configuration and make sure you do not end up with an unusable X server.

+**For GNOME users** : for now, optimus-manager has some random issues with restarting the GNOME desktop environment, so you may experience issues after a GPU switch.
+If you want to go the safe way, use the `--set-startup` option to set the GPU you want and reboot your computer.

 #### System Tray Icon

 optimus-manager includes a system tray icon that makes it easy to switch GPUs.
 It should work on most desktop environments.

 To make the tray icon automatically launch with your DE, it is usually enough to do: